Chandelas of Jejakabhukti: Final decline

 Paramardi (reigned c.
 1165-1203 CE) ascended the Chandela throne at a young age.
 While the early years of his reign were peaceful, around 1182–1183 CE, the Chahamana ruler Prithviraj Chauhan invaded the Chandela kingdom.
 According to the medieval legendary ballads, Prithviraj's army lost its way after a surprise attack by (Ghurid) Turkic forces, and unknowingly camped at the Chandela capital Mahoba.
 This led to a brief conflict between the Chandelas and the Chauhans, before Prithviraj left for Delhi.
 Sometime later, Prithviraj invaded the Chandela kingdom and sacked Mahoba.
 Paramardi cowardly took shelter in the Kalanjara fort.
-The Chandela force, led by Alha, Udal and other generals, was defeated in this battle.
-According to the various ballads, Paramardi either committed suicide out of shame or retired to Gaya.
+The Chandela force, led by Alha, Udal banaphar, rajputs, of Udal and other generals, was defeated in this battle.
+Nowadays ahir, caste claims alha udal but according to historians and alha khand and mahoba khand they belongs to banaphar, clan of rajput, caste and their mother was of ahir, which is why they are called of mixed origin.According to the various ballads, Paramardi either committed suicide out of shame or retired to Gaya.

 Prithviraj Chauhan's raid of Mahoba is corroborated by his Madanpur stone inscriptions.
 However, there are several instances of historical inaccuracies in the bardic legends.
 For example, it is known that Paramardi did not retire or die immediately after the Chauhan victory.
 He restored the Chandela power, and ruled as a sovereign until around 1202–1203 CE, when Qutb al-Din Aibak, the Ghurid Empire governor of Delhi, invaded the Chandela kingdom.
 According to Taj-ul-Maasir, a chronicle of the Delhi Sultanate, Paramardi surrendered to the Delhi forces.
 He promised to pay tribute to the Sultan, but died before he could keep this promise.
 His dewan offered some resistance to the invading forces, but was ultimately subdued.
-The 16th century historian Firishta states that Paramardi was assassinated by his own minister, who disagreed with the king's decision to surrender to the Delhi forces.
+The 16th-century historian Firishta states that Paramardi was assassinated by his own minister, who disagreed with the king's decision to surrender to the Delhi forces.

 The Chandela power did not fully recover from their defeat against the Delhi forces.
 Paramardi was succeeded by Trailokyavarman, Viravarman and Bhojavarman.
 The next ruler Hammiravarman (r. c.
 1288–1311 CE) did not use the imperial title Maharajadhiraja, which indicates that the Chandela king had a lower status by his time.
 The Chandela power continued to decline because of the rising Muslim influence, as well as the rise of other local dynasties, such as the Bundelas, the Baghelas and the Khangars.

 Hammiravarman was succeeded by Viravarman II, whose titles do not indicate a high political status.
 One minor branch of the family continued ruling Kalanjara: its ruler was killed by Sher Shah Suri's army in 1545 CE.
 Another minor branch ruled at Mahoba: Durgavati, one of its princesses married into the Gond royal family of Mandla.
 Some other ruling families also claimed Chandela descent (see Chandel).